Festival Format & Programme

 An evening dedicated to the most innovative university projects addressing climate change and sustainability.

-The programme includes dynamic presentations of finalist projects, contributions from the Scientific Jury, artistic moments and the official award ceremony.
+The programme includes dynamic presentations of finalist projects, contributions from the Scientific Jury, artistic moments and the official award ceremony for the Science & Environment category.

 Night 3